apache/cordova-js/README.md

 ## Cordova

-Build the .js file and drop it in as a replacement for phonegap.js!
+Build the .js file and drop it in as a replacement for phonegap.js or cordova.js!

 ## Ripple